Lariari/CS2-Terracotta/README.md

 This mod/config operates under the limitations of CS2 and therefore isn't super perfect.
 All colors of Glazed Terracotta are added.
 In order to change the orientation of the block you utilize a Stick and either left-click or right-click to turn it clockwise or counter-clockwise.

+To install just unzip the gterracotta folder into the /config/CustomStuff/mods directory.